Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_expenses.md

 Postconditions: The given expense is added to set of expenses

 Flow:
+1. The user selects a bank account to create an expense for.
-1. The user enters the required data for an expense.
+2. The user enters the required data for an expense.
-2. The system validates the received data.
+3. The system validates the received data.
 A monetary amount can only be provided if the expense is static.
 If the expense is dynamic, expense records can be added later.
 OneTime expenses have to be static.
-3. The system creates a new expense and saves it.
+4. The system creates a new expense and saves it.

 Alternative flows:
 3a.
 The provided data is invalid: The systems informs the user about his invalid input.

-Information Requirements: ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount
+Information Requirements: BankAccountID, ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount
 ```

 ## Edit Expense